 While having a wedding party is obviously not required (and some people are apparently over it), it can be super fun to have your people as part of your wedding day and the process leading up to it.
 Plus, asking them to be part of the festivities will make them feel incredibly honored.
 And ask them however you’d like—you don’t have to “propose” to them with a BRIDESMAID mug or anything if that’s not your style, and I think asking over dinner, or a video/phone call for long-distance buddies, is just as special.
 Stay true to yourself and your relationships: if you spend most of your time texting GIFs to your future best person, you can ask them that way too.

-Once you ask them, though, what exactly do they do?
+And while we’ve talked about how to pick your bridal party, once you ask them, what exactly do they do?
 Or, to take a step back, who should you ask in the first place?

 I’ve fallen into the habit of using the terms “Bride Gang” and “Groom Squad,” or “[Partner 1]’s Party” and “[Partner 2]’s Party.”
 I don’t use the terms “bridesmaids” and “groomsmen” because more often than not, they don’t apply.
 Mixing up genders on either side is much less rare than it once was, now that most of us have recognized the fact that your close friends may not always be of the same gender.
 So honor your people in whatever roles make sense to you and your partner.
 With that said, let’s review who’s in the wedding party and define some terms that you’ve likely seen and heard before.